info-beamer/package-flap-display/README.md

 See the annotated source code for more information on how updating exactly works.

-You must send your data encoded as latin1.
-The following letters are supported:
+You must send your data encoded as utf8.
+The following letters are supported by the classic mode:

 ```
  abcdefghijklmnopqrstuvwxyzäöü0123456789@#-.,:?!()